 G3 – Self-Maintenance with Automatic Flushing and Holiday Mode

 The Automatic Flushing Mode maintains and extends the life of its filters.
-The filtration system triggers after two hours of use to clean and remove any clogs.
+The filtration system triggers this mode after two hours of use, in order to clean and remove any clogs.

-Holiday Mode automatically flushes the unit after 24 hours of non-usage.
+Additionally, the G3 features a Holiday Mode that automatically flushes the unit after 24 hours of non-usage.

 The G3 is tested and certified under NSF/ANSI standard 58, which deals with the effective removal of various contaminants.
-This puts a stamp of approval on the filtering capability of Waterdrop G3.
 Additionally, this product eliminates 94% of total dissolved solids (TDS), including lead.

 The G3 and G2 have over 400 chemical lab tests showing the filtered water from both is free from chemicals including cadmium, bisphenol A, benzene, formaldehyde, and more.
 However, G2 is Federal Communications Commission (FCC) compliant but still awaits NSF certification.